barchart/marketdata-api-js/docs/content/quick_start.md

 ## Subscribing

-After a connection has been established, let's subscribe to the Level I data for Apple stock, as follows:
+After a connection has been established, let's subscribe to the Level I data for Apple's stock, as follows:

 ```js
 let previousPrice = null;